billcastillo/bill-01/posts/how-to-set-default-directory-for-powershell-and-hyper-terminal.md

 description: ez steps
 ---

+## Set default location in powershell

 To set a default directory you need to **create a new profile**.
 Open Powershell as administrator and type the command below:

 ```powershell
 New-Item -path $profile -type file –force
 ```

 Once created, let's edit your profile configurations.
+Run the command below.
 This should open a blank notepad.
-Run this command every time you want to edit your profile configs.

 ```powershell
 Notepad $profile
 ```

-![Editing powershell profile in notepad][powershell-notepad]
+Run this command every time you want to edit your profile configs.

 To **add the default directory**, add the line below in the notepad: